Duluth Wrongful Death Attorney

 The loss of a loved one in a tragic accident can leave your family in mourning and put a financial strain on your household.
 However, if you believe someone else’s negligence contributed to their death, you may be able to file a wrongful death lawsuit.

 Read on to learn more about wrongful death claims and how a Duluth wrongful death attorney from Rafi Law Firm can help.
 For a risk-free, no-cost case consultation on your wrongful death claim, connect with a Duluth personal injury lawyer with the Rafi Law Firm to schedule a consultation today.
 You can also call us anytime at (404) 800-9933.

 Unfortunately, wrongful death claims are not automatic.
 They must be pursued by drafting and filing a claim, generally with the other party’s insurance company.

-Perhaps the most important thing to understand about wrongful death claims is that they’re actually made up of two different claims: what is known as the “estate claim,” and the “full value of life claim.”
+Perhaps the most important thing to understand about wrongful death claims is that they’re actually made up of two different claims: the “estate claim” and the “full value of life claim.”

 1. Who Can File

 Under the Georgia Code, the parties who are able to bring a wrongful death lawsuit are:

 “The surviving spouse or, if there is no surviving spouse, a child or children, either minor or sui juris, may recover for the homicide of the spouse or parent the full value of the life of the decedent, as shown by the evidence.”